-Some basic steps
+Some basic steps:

-- >> Tell someone where you are going. - >> Have your contacts organised in your phone. - >> Have apps for the taxi service, translink etc on your phone. - >> Always have your phone charged. - As a back-up, have phone numbers and a phonecard in your wallet.
+- Tell someone where you are going. - Have your contacts organised in your phone. - Have apps for the taxi service, Translink etc on your phone. - · Always have your phone charged. - As a backup, have phone numbers and a phonecard in your wallet.

-Remember: in an emergency, contact 'ooo'
+Remember: in an emergency, call ooo